 Her tribunal claim highlights the Crown's failure to ensure psychology - as an academic discipline and profession - meets the needs and demands of Māori.

-Psychology student Kiri Tamihere-Waititi recalled the shock of coming face-to-face with western psychological point-of-view.
+When she was a psychology student Kiri Tamihere-Waititi recalled the shock of coming face-to-face with the western psychological point-of-view.

 "From my perspective, as Māori, [it] was extremely artificial - very cold, robotic at times, and emotionless.